GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 **The overall workflow of loading the photos page:**
 ![Loading Photos](https://github.com/GChien44/community/blob/master/tutorials/use-cloud-pubsub-cloud-storage-app-engine/loading-photos-page.png)

-0. The user navigates to https://[PROJECT-ID].appspot.com/[NAME OF PHOTOS PAGE].
+0. The user navigates to `http://[PROJECT ID].appspot.com/photos`.
+For example: [https://project-test-172118.appspot.com/photos](https://project-test-172118.appspot.com/photos).
 1. All the `ThumbnailReferences` are fetched from Datastore, ordered by date and time, most recent first.
 1. Each `ThumbnailReference` is used to get a serving url for the corresponding thumbnail stored in the GCS thumbnail bucket.
 1. A dictionary of `ThumbnailReferences` and their serving urls is sent to the front-end to be formatted and displayed on the photos page.